pybliometrics-dev/pybliometrics/docs/classes/CitationOverview.rst

     [16, 13]

-Attribute `columnTotal` gives the total number of yearly citations for all documents combined, which `rangeColumnTotal` summarizes.
+The `columnTotal` attribute represents the total number of yearly citations for all documents combined, which `rangeColumnTotal` summarizes.
 Finally `grandTotal` is the total number of citations for all documents combined.

 .. code-block:: python